What are the aims of this leaflet?

 What are the symptoms of necrobiosis lipoidica?

-Usually there are none apart from the rather unsightly appearance of the discoloured areas.
+Usually there are none other than the rather unsightly appearance of the discoloured patches.
 However, the skin in areas of necrobiosis lipoidica is often very thin, and painful ulcers are not uncommon, especially after minor knocks.
 When ulcers develop, they can take a long time to heal.

 What does necrobiosis lipoidica look like?

-Patches of necrobiosis lipoidica usually start as one or more small, red, slightly raised areas on one or both shins.
-Much less often, similar areas may develop on other parts of the legs, and even on the hands, arms, trunk or face.
-These lesions grow slowly and may join up to form larger, flatter, irregularly-shaped areas, usually with a well-defined, red border and a shiny, yellowish centre, with visible blood vessels.
-These patches tend to be persistent.
-As the skin is thin in these areas, it is prone to breakdown (split) forming ulcers (whereby alayer of dead tissue becomes separated from the surrounding living tissue) with minor injury to the skin.
-The ulcerated areas can be sloughy (contain dead skin tissue) and infected.
+Patches of necrobiosis lipoidica usually start as one or more small, red, slightly raised patches on one or both shins.
+Much less often, similar patches may develop on other parts of the legs, and even on the hands, arms, trunk or face.
+These lesions grow slowly and may join up to form larger, flatter, irregularly-shaped patches, usually with a well-defined red border and a shiny, yellowish centre, with visible blood vessels.
+As the skin is thin and these patches tend to be persistent, the skin is prone to breakdown (split) and is at risk of forming ulcers which can be sloughy (tissue that is already dead, is often white, yellow or grey in colour) and infected.

 How can it be diagnosed?

-Often, the appearances are sufficient to make the diagnosis.
-If there is any doubt, your doctor may suggest that a small sample of skin (a biopsy) is removed, using a local anaesthetic, from one of the areas and this is examined under a microscope in the laboratory.
+Often, the appearance is sufficient to make the diagnosis.
+If there is any doubt, your doctor may suggest that a small sample of skin (a biopsy) is removed, using a local anaesthetic, from one of the areas and this is then examined under a microscope in the laboratory.
 Tests for diabetes may be suggested by the doctor for those who have necrobiosis lipoidica, but who are not known to be diabetic.

 How can necrobiosis lipoidica be treated?

 Treatments work best in the early stages of necrobiosis lipoidica, before scarring has developed, but the results are unpredictable and sometimes disappointing.
 It is reasonable not to treat necrobiosis lipoidica if there are no symptoms or ulceration.
-Rarely, the condition may heal on its own (up to 17%).
+Rarely, the condition may heal on its own (in up to 17% of people).
 Even when necrobiosis lipoidica heals, it is likely to leave permanent pigmentary (skin colouring) changes and thinning of the skin.

 The following treatments have helped some patients:

 - The most common treatments are strong steroid creams or ointments, or calcineurin inhibitors (tacrolimus 0.03% or 0.1% ointment).
-These creams or ointments are sometimes covered by a plastic film dressing, and may help areas that are spreading.
+These creams or ointments are sometimes covered by a plastic film dressing to further improve healing and help reduce the areas that are spreading.